 The full ticket is S/.
 130 (S/.
 70 for students).
 However, you can also buy a partial ticket for S/.
 70 that includes Tipon (and no student discount).
-To see all the Cusco Tourist Ticket options, click here and find the heading “Partial Ticket Circuit II: City and South Sacred Valley.”
+To see all the Cusco Tourist Ticket options, go to our tourist ticket post and find the heading “Partial Ticket Circuit II: City and South Sacred Valley.”

 Note: We have heard (but cannot confirm) that some people enter Tipon by paying S/.
 10 at the gate.
 We’ve even heard of people who just walk in.
 It might be worth a try.
 If it worked for you, please let us know in the comments!